-• Existing survey records from https://apps.sd.gov/DE71SHPOCRGRID/.
+Existing survey records from https://apps.sd.gov/DE71SHPOCRGRID/.
 For large sets of existing records, contractors may request GIS shapefiles of survey data for the area from SHPO staff.
 Old hard-copy survey records at the SHPO office that were incorporated into CRGRID at its creation but may include sketches or index print photos.
-A number of old survey photographs have been scanned by the State Archives into SD Digital Archives as well.
+A number of old survey photographs have been scanned by the State Archives into SHPOCRGRID/.